-We ask all of our patients to come in for a face-to-face visit prior to their first infusion.
+All of our patients start off with an Initial Consultation visit prior to their first infusion.
 This can be done by Telemedicine video-chat, or face to face in-person.
 During this visit, we will review your medical and mental health history, answer your questions, discuss ketamine infusion therapy, and explain what to expect in more detail.
 In addition, we may order and/or obtain relevant laboratory tests at this visit, as well.
 We request that you help us to obtain these results as soon as possible.
 Certain conditions, such as low vitamin D levels, anemia, low testosterone, etc. can contribute to or even be the primary cause of depression and anxiety.

 We strive to maximize the probability of helping you overcome your depression, utilizing the most current clinical research, our medical judgement, and your individual medical history.
 If we feel you are an appropriate candidate for ketamine infusion therapy, and you want to proceed, we will then schedule your initial infusion series.
 At the same time, we reserve the right to refuse treatment based on our clinical impression.

-While ketamine is a powerful and paradigm shifting tool.
+Ketamine is a powerful and paradigm shifting tool.
 Indeed, we regard it as the most effective antidepressant yet!
 However, it is NOT a one-time cure.
-It it is ideally utilized in concert with other essential elements of an overall holistic treatment plan such as counseling, exercise, good nutrition, adequate sleep, meditation, journaling, etc. Ketamine enables the motivation, energy, and positive attitude to allow one to fully participate in these activities.
+It it is ideally utilized in concert with the other essential elements of an overall holistic treatment plan such as counseling, exercise, good nutrition, adequate sleep, meditation, journaling, etc. Ketamine enables the motivation, energy, and positive attitude to allow one to fully participate in these activities.
 Your active participation in a comprehensive, holistic treatment plan (in addition to psychotherapy) also impacts the need for and frequency of booster infusions.

 On your day of your treatment at Boulder Mind Care a responsible friend or family member is required to drive you to and from the clinic.
 Wear comfortable clothing.
 Please complete the four forms under the “Established Patients” section of the Forms page on our website (here).
 For your first infusion, you MUST bring a Government-issued Photo ID.